4x4 Evo 2

-4x4 Evo 2, also known as 4x4 Evolution 2, is a racing video game developed by Terminal Reality for the PlayStation 2, Xbox, GameCube and Microsoft Windows.
-It is the sequel to 4x4 Evolution and features more trucks, and more racing tracks than the original game.
+4x4 Evo 2, also known as 4x4 Evolution 2, is a racing video game developed by Terminal Reality for the PlayStation 2, Xbox, GameCube, Microsoft Windows, and Mac.
+It is the sequel to 4x4 Evolution and features more trucks and more racing tracks than the original game.

 The courses are primarily in extreme environments such as deserts, canyons, and other off-road locales.
 Players are allowed to customize their vehicle to their liking with a variety of engines, suspensions, wheels, tires, and other aftermarket parts and modifications.

 Despite the PlayStation 2 version of this game being developed in North America by Terminal Reality (in the United States particularly), it was exclusively released in Europe for unknown reasons, unlike all their other titles released for the system.
 The Mac and GameCube versions, on the other hand, were exclusively released in North America.

 Gameplay

 Settings

 Different settings for vehicles, time of day, and weather are available to choose from.
 Unlike the first 4x4 Evolution, the night and pitch black settings were removed due to a possibly unstable frame rate, which was never fixed — allegedly because it was just simply not fixable.